-Ports of Rotterdam, the Netherlands
+Port of Rotterdam, The Netherlands

 The Port of Rotterdam and BlockLab look at blockchain’s potential in an exclusive technical paper.

-Ports of Antwerp, Belgium
+Port of Antwerp, Belgium

-The port is located at the intersection of Europe’s three main rail corridors.
-The port is directly linked to the pan-European barge transport network due to its place in the centre of the Scheldt-Maas-Rhine-delta.
+It is located at the intersection of Europe’s three main rail corridors and is directly linked to the pan-European barge transport network due to its place in the centre of the Scheldt-Maas-Rhine-delta.

 In 2018, Port of Antwerp handled over 200 million tonnes and 14,595 sea-going vessels.
 In the same year, the Port welcomed the first Silk Road train.

-Ports of Hamburg, Germany.
+Port of Hamburg, Germany

 The Hamburg Port Authority (HPA) has set itself the goal of transforming the Hamburg Port into a smartPORT in the coming years.

-Ports of Bremen-Bremerhaven, Germany
+Port of Bremen-Bremerhaven, Germany

 Ports of Felixstowe, UK

-The port handles more than 4 million TEUs and welcomes around 3,000 ships each year, including today’s biggest container vessels floating –crucially, the port offers some of the deepest water close to any European port’s open ocean.
+It handles more than 4 million TEU and welcomes around 3,000 ships each year.
+It also offers some of the deepest water close to any European port’s open ocean.